ODS

 Newport, RI 02841-1641

-1. Should I obtain a Common Access Card (CAC) or Reserve ID card prior to my arrival at ODS?
+16. Should I obtain a Common Access Card (CAC) or Reserve ID card prior to my arrival at ODS?

 • You should make every effort to obtain your CAC (if active duty) or Reserve ID card (still in a Reserve status or in school) prior to reporting to ODS.
 Use the following website to locate the closest location to obtain a CAC and to schedule an appointment: https://rapids-appointments.dmdc.osd.mil/, You will need a copy of your orders and two forms of picture ID to receive your Military ID card.
 Acceptable identification examples to obtain your CAC include: Military ID, Driver’s License, Passport, Social Security Card, voter registration card, Birth Certificate or Veterans Health Identification Card.
 All must be unexpired.
+The birth certificate must be the original or certified copy.
 During your training, time will be available if you are not able to receive your Military ID card prior to arrival.
 It is not a guarantee that you will be able to receive your ID card while at ODS; you will be able to access the base and exchange/commissary with your orders.
 If you are uncertain as to which military ID you are eligible for, ask your recruiter or accession program.

-1. I am a new mother and am providing breast milk for my child; will I have an opportunity to continue pumping while I am in training at ODS?
+17. I am a new mother and am providing breast milk for my child; will I have an opportunity to continue pumping while I am in training at ODS?

-1. May I attend ODS if I am currently pregnant or recently had a baby?
+18. May I attend ODS if I am currently pregnant or recently had a baby?

-• Postpartum Sailors may not attend ODS until they have reached six month postpartum status and have been cleared by a military Health Care Provider to participate in a wellness physical fitness assessment.
+• Postpartum Sailors may not attend ODS until they have reached six-month postpartum status and have been cleared by a military Health Care Provider to participate in a wellness physical fitness assessment.
 All postpartum screenings must be completed prior to arrival.

-24. I have orders to an overseas command and have my family moving with me, what do I need to complete?
+19. I have orders to an overseas command and have my family moving with me, what do I need to complete?

-25. How do I book travel after graduation?
+20. How do I book travel after graduation?

 • You should come to ODS with your follow-on travel already booked.
 Officer Training Command - Newport (OTCN) can request flights for you here at OTCN, but very often you do not receive your ticket until the day prior to departure.
 If you intend to conduct personal travel between ODS and your next duty station, it is highly recommended that you book your own flight.
 Any tickets issued by the Navy will only be to and from the stops listed on your orders.
 If you wish to change the destination/origin of a government-issued ticket, you will have to call SATO Travel Company yourself and reroute your flight, pay a fee, and any additional cost differences.

-26. What are my VA/Education benefits for joining the Navy?
+1. What are my VA/Education benefits for joining the Navy?

 • As members of the armed forces, you are eligible for education benefits through the U.S. Department of Veterans Affairs.
 On Day 1 of ODS, you will need to decide between using the Montgomery GI Bill or the Post 9/11 GI Bill.
 Prior to ODS, educate yourself on the differences between the two and decide which option is best for you.
 More information can be found at: https://www.va.gov/education/.